Get started now.

 About 80 percent of all registered apprentices in Canada are in Red Seal trades (also known as "designated trades").

-3. What Are the Various Red Seal Trades?
+3. What are the most popular Red Seal trades?

-In 2018 alone, the Red Seal program issued more than 24,000 endorsements to tradespeople across the country.
+In 2023 alone, the Red Seal program issued almost 37,000 endorsements to tradespeople across Canada.
 That's according to government data on the number of certificates awarded with a Red Seal endorsement.
 These were the ten most popular designated trades that year.

 -